Why You Shouldn't Buy a Cheap Solar PV System

 You wouldn’t walk into a dealership and immediately purchase the cheapest car, so why do some consumers choose to purchase the cheapest solar PV system available?

 While it may seem like a great idea initially (who wouldn’t want to save $1,000 to $2,000 off a major purchase), the truth is those who purchase cheap solar systems are often stung by much higher costs in the long run, or they are left with a system that doesn’t generate anywhere near as much as they expected.

 To find out why purchasing the lowest priced system on the market may not be your best option, read on.

 Your System’s Components Will be Low-End

 Cheap solar PV systems are usually cheap in components, as well as price.
-If the 5kW PV system you’re considering is well below the market average, we encourage you to look closely at the products being offered.
+If the 6kW solar system you’re considering is well below the market average, we encourage you to look closely at the products being offered.

 This is not an isolated problem either, with Universal Solar Group solar panel’s performance warranty becoming void if servicing is not completed once every three months, along with an additional service every one and five years.

 An Australian presence is potentially one of the most important factors when selecting which brands of components you choose for your solar system.
 Ensuring the solar provider you’ve chosen to purchase your system through stocks products from a manufacturer that has an Australian presence will make it much easier trying to claim your warranty should you face any issues with your system.
 This is because an Australian presence guarantees, by law, any service and support are handled locally, rather than overseas.
 Claiming a warranty from a manufacturer located overseas is both time-consuming and difficult.
 If in the event of the solar provider closing up shop, some customers can be left without any warranty support, and may need to cover the costs to repair or replace their entire system themselves.